assiamoksit/movie-roi-sql-analysis/README.md

 └── README.md
 ```

-Note: the credits dataset (tmdb_5000_credits.csv) isn't included here — it's ~39MB, over GitHub's file size limit for browser uploads, and it wasn't used in this analysis anyway.
+Note: the credits dataset (tmdb_5000_credits.csv) isn't included here, because it's about 39MB, over GitHub's file size limit for browser uploads, and it wasn't used in this analysis anyway.
 The full dataset is available at the Kaggle link above if needed.

 ## Resume Version